Hellevoetsluis Dry Dock: Foundation

-For the foundation of the dock, hundred of piles were driven into the ground to create a deep foundation.
+For the foundation of the dock, hundreds of piles were driven into the ground to create a deep foundation.
 This foundation needs to support the ships when they are in dock, and when it's empty it needs to keep the ground floor in place against groundwater, that pushes the floor upwards.

 Dry dock and Construction dock

 Hellevoetsluis Dry dock consists of two parts.
 The part closest to the wet dock, and separated from it by a caisson door, is the deepest.
 It was meant to be a real dry dock, i.e. ships were to use it for only a limited amount of time.
 E.g. for inspections, or cleaning, which did not take more than a couple of days.
 As such it provided an alternative to careening.

 The construction dock is behind the 'proper' dry dock, and separated from it by lock doors.
 It is shallower, and therefore more expensive to operate.
 Bigger ships have to be lifted above the flood level in order to use it.
 (The dry dock then operates as a lock) Its operation also requires it to wait for the dry dock proper not to hamper it.
 Therefore, the construction dock was used for more extensive (lengthier) repairs, or building new ships.
 In such circumstances the higher operation cost were less relevant.
 In spite of its name, the construction dock is also a regular dry dock.